West-Coast-Coders/WCC-Team-Project/README.md

 Netflix Guide uses the [unogsNG API](https://rapidapi.com/unogs/api/unogsng) for all of its data.
 The API calls and routes are handled using the `flask` and `requests` libraries, and the results are displayed with Jinja2 templates.
 The code for the sliders for the filters was obtained from [this StackOverflow post](https://stackoverflow.com/questions/4753946/html5-slider-with-two-inputs-possible/64612997#64612997).
 We also used [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) for CSS styling.

+## Front-end Technology

+NetflixGuide uses flexbox and bootstrap for all of its UI.

 ## Deployment

 Start using Netflix Guide today!
 Visit [here](https://wcc-netflix-guide.herokuapp.com).